TidalPaladin/tiny-imagenet-demo/README.md

 Model / training code can be found in the [tin](./tin) directory.
 TODO maybe rename this path?

+Some theoretical aspects of the network are discussed [here](./theory.ipynb)

 ## Prerequisites

 A Dockerfile with necessary dependencies is provided.
 You may also